UPDATED October, 2023

 5. Know how and when to seek help for severe or worsening symptoms.

 If at any time during your COVID-19 illness you have trouble breathing, chest pain, new confusion, inability to wake or stay awake, or bluish lips or face, you should call for immediate medical assistance.

 If your symptoms last longer than 10 days, check in with your doctor or the local health department.

 If you’ve recently had COVID, it’s still important to stay up to date with your vaccines.
 According to the CDC, you can wait three months since your symptoms began or, for asymptomatic cases, since you first tested positive.

 Keri Althoff, PhD ’08, MPH ’05, is an associate professor in Epidemiology with a joint appointment at the Johns Hopkins School of Medicine.
 She is the Provost’s Fellow for Research Communication at Johns Hopkins.

-Lindsay Smith Rogers is the producer of the Public Health On Call podcast and the associate director of content strategy for the Johns Hopkins Bloomberg School of Public Health.
+Lindsay Smith Rogers is the producer of the Public Health On Call podcast and the director of content strategy for the Johns Hopkins Bloomberg School of Public Health.